MichaelBujard/ud-bioinformatics-research-SARS-CoV-2/README.md

 The following text is copied from the UD Bioinformatics Club Repository README, for historical reasons:

 # ud-bioinformatics-club
-University of Dallas Bio Informatics Club
+University of Dallas Bioinformatics Club

 ## Friday, March 27th 2020: